 - Use mind-maps.
-Draw a diagram of the concepts being taught with main ideas in the center with supporting ideas branching from there.
+Draw a diagram of the concepts being taught with main ideas in the center and supporting ideas branching out from there.

 - Note: When you make up a new abbreviation, write a key for it somewhere in your notes so you remember what it means.